 Authorities are key interested and affected parties in each application and no decision on any application will be made before the relevant local authority is provided with the opportunity to give input.
 The planning and the environmental sections of the local authority must be informed of the application at least 30 (thirty) calendar days before the submission of the application.

 List of authorities informed:

+- SANParks

+- Eastern Cape Parks and Tourism Agency

-Department of Health Department of Rural Development and Agrarian Reform Department of Economic Development, Environment and Tourism Eastern Cape PHRA (via SAHRIS)
+- Department of Health

+- Department of Rural Development and Agrarian Reform

+- Department of Water and Sanitation

 List of authorities from whom comments have been received: